shlokkokk/ZeroRisk-File-Security-Scanner/README.md

 ## 🌐 Deployment Options

-### GitHub Pages (Free)
-1. Fork this repository
-2. Enable GitHub Pages in repository settings
-3. Your site will be live at `https://yourusername.github.io/cyberguard-file-analyzer`

 ### Traditional Web Hosting
 1. Upload all files to your web server
 2. Ensure `index.html` is in the root directory